 3. Third Parties, Managing Call Centers

-When you gather data centrally, call-center automation can streamline the process of maintenance and ensure that you do not waste time in dispatching service technicians.
+When you gather data centrally, call-center automation can streamline the process of facilities maintenance and ensure that you do not waste time dispatching service technicians.

 4. Process Visibility, Overseeing Dashboards

-Call center and maintenance managers should be able to oversee the entire operation centrally using dashboards to ensure that call center teams are dispatching work orders both promptly and appropriately.
+Call center and facility maintenance managers should be able to oversee the entire maintenance activity operation using dashboards to ensure that call center teams are dispatching a work order and the right facility maintenance worker both promptly and appropriately.

 5. Timely Fixes, Handling Dispatch

-You will need service providers to deal with anticipated events or unexpected failures.
-You want to conduct this process quickly and efficiently to hold down operating costs—such as the costs associated with food spoilage, lost revenue and customer dissatisfaction—to ensure that you stay within your maintenance budget.
+Maintenance service providers will need to deal with anticipated events or unexpected failures.
+You want to conduct this process quickly and efficiently to hold down operating costs such as the costs associated with food spoilage, lost revenue, and customer dissatisfaction to ensure that you stay within your facility maintenance operations budget.